daemon-tech/gen1.blockchain.local/README.md

 ## Information towards build.

-Completely for test purposes only.
+Completely for test or study purposes only.

 Postman would be a good option.